 - Property disputes

-- Guardianship proceedings – DRA can provide representation to clients who are in need of limiting, removing and/or challenging guardianship and can provide advice to callers about alternatives to guardianship.
+- Guardianship proceedings – DRA does not assist in obtaining guardianship over persons with disabilities; however, DRA can provide representation to clients who are in need of limiting, removing and/or challenging guardianship and can provide advice to callers about alternatives to guardianship.

 - Commitment proceedings